by Luke Wayne

 Other Early Christian Testimony

 Such documents indicate the enduring presence among the Christian community of eyewitnesses who claimed not only to have witnessed but even personally experienced Jesus' miraculous power.
-The gospels tell of many young children whom Jesus healed or raised from the dead.
-It is not unthinkable that some such children whom Jesus had healed around 30-33 AD might have indeed lived on into the early second century, and that Qudratus had met them personally.
-At any rate, while such testimony does not constitute absolute proof and need not be believed, taken with the whole it is an additional line of evidence.
+The Gospels tell of many young children whom Jesus healed or raised from the dead.
+It is not unthinkable that some such children whom Jesus had healed around 30-33 AD might have indeed lived on into the early second century.
+At any rate, while such testimony does not constitute absolute proof and need not be believed, it is an additional line of evidence.
+The words of men like Justin Martyr are also worthy of notice:

 The Testimony of Josephus